 To set up a recurring task, follow the same steps as creating a task—but turn on the Repeat toggle.
 Then you’ll be able to create a task schedule.

 1. Select how often you want the task to repeat.
 By default, a task is repeated once a week.
 It can be repeated every x amount of days, weeks, months, or years.

 2. Decide when you want the task to expire.
 You can select a specific date or the number of times you want it to recur.

-Once a recurring task is set, you’ll see the start and due dates for it and how many are in your queue.
+Once a recurring task is set up, you’ll see the start and due dates for it and how many are in your queue.

-You’ll also be able to identify which tasks will recur by the clock icon next to their names in the tasks list.
+You’ll also be able to identify which tasks will recur by the clock icon next to the names in the tasks list.